gregistech/gKreta/README.md

 * Homeworks (Both student and teacher homeworks.)
 * Refreshing data by auth token.
 * In the timetable, switching between weeks.
+* Export and print out half year notifier page (or export to JSON,XML...).
 * ...and much more!

 ### Current latest stable release